fbradasc/CPPCM/README.md

 On receiving a sufficient number of good frames we save it for fail safe.
 Then, if the signal is corrupted for too long, we output the fail safe frame instead of the last good frame.

-## THROTTLE ARMING

-When entering fail safe the throttle is cut, and it will not be restarted until a good signal is detected AND the throttle is manually reset.
-This should prevent the situation where motor-induced RF interference causes the decoder to cycle in and out of fail safe repeatedly.

-For this feature to work the throttle channel has to be determined.
-Futaba and Hitec transmitters assign the throttle to channel 3.
-JR, Airtronics and GWS use channel 1.

-Some ESC's need to have the throttle set to maximum at startup, perhaps to disable the brake or to enter programming mode.
-Therefore, channel 1 is designated as throttle if it measures less than 1.3mS or more than 1.7mS at startup, otherwise channel 3 is assumed.

-The throttle channel is forced to 1.05mS during fail safe, rather than set to its fail safe value, in case that value was full throttle!